petrstepanov/dual-readout-tmva/README.md

 where `<cerenkov-waveforms-path>` and `<cerenkov-and-scintillation-path>` are folder paths of the Cube 6 and Cube 9 waveforms respectively.

-Program outputs the `tmva-input.root` file containing processed non-noise waveforms written in a ROOT tree under the `treeB` (background, Cerenkov only) and `treeS` (signal, Cerenkov and scintillation) branches.
+Program outputs the `tmva-input.root` file containing processed "event" waveforms written in a ROOT tree under the `treeB` (background, Cerenkov only) and `treeS` (signal, Cerenkov and scintillation) branches.

 ### Training Stage